siennafaleiro/SOC-Interview-Questions/README.md

  ## Contribute

-Let's make this repository full of interview questions!
+Let's make this repository full of interview questions and [**SOC Practice Test**](https://www.certfun.com/broadcom/250-443-symantec-cloudsoc-r2-technical-specialist)!

 This repository is maintained by [**LetsDefend**](https://letsdefend.io/).
 If you think any interview question is missing or incorrect, please feel free to **submit a pull request (PR)** to this repo.
 We will review the PR and merge if appropriate.